nbeaver/restructuredtext-demo/README.rst

 They are assigned by the order of the links in the document, unlike named hyperlink targets where order is irrelevant.

+Some characters must be escaped in links.

+For example, backticks (\`) must be escaped in both the link text and the target, a leading underscore (_) should be escape in the target, and colons (:) must be escaped anywhere in the target,

+and `_`_

 ----------------------
 Linking to local files
 ----------------------